 The day of your elopement you want to have a photographer by your side that you trust.
 You want a friend that will hype you up, block and tackle if guests get wild, and a creative partner that will deliver mind-blowing photos.

-The photos from your wedding day are the ONE THING (besides your husband) that you’ll have for the rest of your life.
-These photos are the start of your family history, the legacy you’ll build together, even into future generations of your family!
+The photos from your elopement are the ONLY THING that you’ll have for the rest of your life.
+These portraits are the start of the legacy you’ll build together into future generations of your family!
 Do your research and meet with your photographer.

 Hi, My name is Kyla and I’m the Alaska elopement photographer you want AND need.

 As a locally-raised and life-long Alaskan, I can help you prepare for what to expect.
-Let’s address the sticky points and plan an elopement in Seward that is guaranteed to be the best day of your life.
+Let’s address the sticky points and plan an elopement in Seward that is guaranteed to blow your mind.
 Check out my portfolio on my website or my instagram.
 I’d love the opportunity to earn your business, make your elopement planning seamless, and celebrate your love every step of the way.